nipy/mindboggle/README.rst

 **Set paths:**

-For brevity in the commands below, we set the following path variables to point to the example data and to Mindboggle working and output directories.
+For brevity in the commands below, we set the following path variables to point to the mindboggle_input_example data and to the Mindboggle output directory.
-Be sure to modify the HOST path ("Users/arno" is specific to the user arno on a Mac) and copy each line into a terminal window::
+Be sure to modify the HOST path ("/home/jovyan/work" is for the docker container) and copy each line into a terminal window::

     HOST=/home/jovyan/work;
     FREESURFER_SUBJECT=$HOST/mindboggle_input_example/freesurfer/subjects/arno;
     ANTS_SUBJECT=$HOST/mindboggle_input_example/ants/subjects/arno;
-    MINDBOGGLED=$HOST/mindboggled;
-    MINDBOGGLING=$MINDBOGGLED/mindboggling;

 **Help and options:**